-Unfortunately, this is often not the case, so this paper is an attempt to educate such individuals about the characteristics of an effective RCA methodology.
-The paper focuses on three aspects of RCA:
+Unfortunately, this is often not the case, so this article is an attempt to educate such individuals about the characteristics of an effective RCA methodology.
+The article focuses on three aspects of RCA:

 (1) What is RCA?